theesacker/web-scraping-challenge/README.md

 # web-scraping-challenge
 For this project we were supposed to create a website that would use Chromedriver to access four different websites and gather results.
 I gathered a news title/article from one site, a featured image from a second, a fact table about Mars from another, gathered images of the Hemispheres from a fourth.
 All of these were stored as variables that could be accessed when we created a site.
 Once those variables were stored, I then created a second Python sheet that connected to a NoSQL, MongoDB and created a local website that would create all the scraping and displayed them.

-Unfortunately, I had been having issues with the Flask app that generated the local site and wasn’t able to load the site.
+Unfortunately, I had been having issues with the Flask app that generated the local site and wasn’t able to load the module.
+It would error out saying that no such module exists, then would show as already installed when I would try to re-install it.
 I feel confident in my coding that, on another computer, my code would run without errors.